McTavishLab/physcraper/docs/mds/Tutorial.md

 #### *Find a starting tree with your taxon of interest*

-For this example we'll use a tree that is already in the Open Tree of Life database.
-You can find more details about finding a tree to update at the section [Finding Data](https://physcraper.readthedocs.io/en/latest/find_trees.html).
+For this example we will use a tree that is already in the Open Tree of Life database.
+You can find more details about finding a tree to update at the [Start section](https://physcraper.readthedocs.io/en/latest/find_trees.html) of this documentation.

-To find trees containing your taxon of interest (e.g. 'Malvaceae') on OpenTree of life use:
+To find trees containing your taxon of interest (e.g. 'Malvaceae') on OpenTree use:

     $ find_trees.py --taxon_name "Malvaceae"

 This prints a bunch of studies out to the screen.
-We will need an alignment to update (which OpenTree doesn't store), so lets just look at trees that have data stored in TreeBASE.
+We will need an alignment to update (which OpenTree does not store), so let's just look at trees that have data stored in TreeBASE.

     $ find_trees.py --taxon_name "Malvaceae" --treebase

 There are a bunch of options!

-Lets update the Wilkie et al. ([2006](https://doi.org/10.1600/036364406775971714)) study.
+Lets update the Wilkie et al. 2006 (https://doi.org/10.1600/036364406775971714) study.
 You can view the study on the OpenTree database at [Wilkie, 2006](https://tree.opentreeoflife.org/curator/study/view/pg_55)

-While this study was focussed on the family Sterculiacea, phylogenetic inference have suggested that this family is not [monophyletic]((https://tree.opentreeoflife.org/opentree/argus/ottol@996482))
+While this study was focused on the family Sterculiacea, phylogenetic inference have suggested that this taxon is not monophyletic, as you can see on its [OpenTree homepage]((https://tree.opentreeoflife.org/opentree/argus/ottol@996482))

-Lets take a look at how recent molecular data affect our inferences of relationships, and if there is sequence data for taxa that don't have any phylogenetic information available in the tree.
+Let's take a look at how recent molecular data affect our inferences of relationships, and if there is sequence data for taxa that don't have any phylogenetic information available in the tree.

 #### *Run the auto-update*

 The script `physcraper_run.py` wraps together linking the tree and alignment, blasting, aligning sequences, and inferring an updated tree.
-Detailed explanation of the inputs needed can be found in the section [Running Physcraper](https://physcraper.readthedocs.io/en/latest/physcraper_run.html).
+Detailed explanation of the inputs needed can be found in the [Run section](https://physcraper.readthedocs.io/en/latest/physcraper_run.html) of this documentation.

-The blast search part of updating trees takes a long time (for example, this analysis took around 12 hours!).
+The BLAST search part of updating trees takes a long time.
+For example, this analysis took around 12 hours!
 We recommend running it on a cluster or other remote computing option.

     $ physcraper_run.py -s pg_55 -t tree5864 -tb -r -o pg_55